apache/echarts-handbook/contents/en/basics/import.md

 # Using ECharts as an NPM Package

 There are two approaches to using ECharts as a package.
 The simplest approach is to make all functionality immediately available by importing from `echarts`.
-However, it is encouraged to substantially decrease bundle size by only importing as neccessary such as `echarts/core` and `echarts/charts`.
+However, it is encouraged to substantially decrease bundle size by only importing as necessary such as `echarts/core` and `echarts/charts`.

 ## Install ECharts via NPM